What Is the Correct Formula for CGPA to Percentage Conversion? (2026 Guide)

 CGPA to German GPA Converter: The Bavarian Formula

 German universities do not use percentage.
 They use the German GPA scale (1.0 = best, 5.0 = fail).
-The conversion is not linear --- it is the Bavarian Formula:
+The conversion is not linear it is the Bavarian Formula.
+To make this conversion easy, you can use our free cgpa to german gpa converter which calculates your Bavarian score in seconds based on your university's grading scale:

 Step-by-Step Example:

-What this means: A German GPA of 2.10 is competitive for most German master's programs, which typically require ≤ 2.5.
-For top universities like TU Munich or RWTH Aachen, aim for ≤ 2.0.
+What this means: A German GPA of 2.10 is competitive for most German master's programs, which typically require $\le 2.5$.
+For top universities like TU Munich or RWTH Aachen, aim for $\le 2.0$.

 University-Specific Conversion Tables You Must Know